 In fact, according to Gartner’s Magic Quadrant for Digital Commerce, “by 2022, organizations using multiple go-to-market approaches for digital commerce will outperform non-commerce organizations by 30 percentage points in sales growth.”

 To be successful using multiple go-to-market approaches, brands should consider following the headless approach.
 With headless commerce platforms becoming more common as we approach technological maturity, it has become easier for brands to deliver converting commerce experiences cost-effectively.

 The thing is that the omnichannel approach, and the convenience it brings, has shortened the customers’ attention span.
 For instance, remember when Amazon started selling through Amazon Echo devices and consumers swooned and marvelled at Amazon's innovation?

-But not all eCommerce and retail brands have remained stuck in their website-shaped shells.
-Some have embraced headless commerce platforms to sell, upsell, promote, entertain, and even story-tell using digital signage, in-store augmented reality apps and more.
+The good news is that not all eCommerce brands have remained stuck in their website-shaped shells.
+Some have embraced headless commerce platforms to sell, upsell, promote, entertain, and even storytelling using digital signage, in-store augmented reality apps and more.

-In this article, we're diving head-first (—*ahem*) into the world of headless commerce.
+In this article, we're diving head-first into the world of headless commerce.